Joanna Bacon

-Joanna Bacon is a British architect, who was shortlisted for the Woman Architect of the Year award in 2015.
-She has worked at Allies and Morrison since 1988 and is a managing partner.
+Joanna Hermione Seager Bacon is a British architect, who was shortlisted for the Woman Architect of the Year award in 2015.
+She has worked at Allies and Morrison since 1987 and is a managing partner.

 Biography

 Joanna Bacon studied at Robinson College, Cambridge under Bob Allies from Allies and Morrison.
 She completed her studies in 1980.

-Bacon joined Allies and Morrison in 1988 and became a Partner in 2001.
+Bacon joined Allies and Morrison in 1987 and became a managing partner in 2012.
 She was the partner in charge of work on the BBC Media Village, the Royal Festival Hall refurbishment and 100 Bishopsgate project (completed in 2011).